CAMPSMITH/Warren/README.md

  The *iShares Currency Hedged MSCI Emerging Markets ETF* yielded a cumulative return of 134%.
 The algorithmic trading approach evaluated performed much worse than the fund.

- In contrast, several machine learning classifiers consistently provided better returns than the fund's actual return, indicating that actively trading the fund using a machine learning classifier can enhance returns, providing approximately 50% better returns than the fund's actual returns.
+ In contrast, several machine learning classifiers consistently provided better returns than the fund's actual return, indicating that actively trading the fund using a machine learning classifier can enhance returns, potentially providing approximately 50% better returns than the fund's actual returns.

 ---